mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/Install/index.md

     kubectl version --short=true
     ```

-1. To download Konvoy, see the [Download Konvoy](../download) topic for information.
-You will need to download and extract the Konvoy package tarball.
+1. To download DKP, see the [Download Konvoy](../download) topic for information.
+You will need to download and extract the DKP binary package tarball.

 1. Install with default settings.